ceefar/InitialETL/readme.md

 Edit 10:11:59 CREATE TABLE CustomerSalesData.Stage ( customer_id INT, purchase_date DATE, purc…
 Edit 09:56:37 CREATE TABLE CustomerSalesData ( customer_id INT, purchase_date DATE, purchase_a…
 Edit 09:56:27 CREATE TABLE CustomerSalesData ( customer_id INT, purchase_date DATE, purchase_a…

+## PERSONAL
+I am very very proud of what I have done so far, did make sure to point the class in the right direction during the task too as everyone (except sean?) seemed to want to do this completely in python, not using sql queries gave gentle nudges to the class in chat by highlighting the COUNT, AVG, AND SUM sql functions with some pseudocode on how to use them despite what others thing I pretty much started at the same level as others (1 year of uni 8 years ago didnt do much to help me) i just put an extreme amount of work into this, i geneuinely love programming, and *actually* enjoy working with data (or i wouldnt do so much)
+where others only completed 4 of the 5 modules on the udacity course, i had already completed the 5th module 3 times before the appitude test,
+seemed obvious to me to learn it since we were planning to do this for work, imo if you do the bare minimum you shouldnt expect much else

+i appreciate others like to lead balanced lifestyles, relax, and have downtime where they don't think about this stuff, totally get that
+but i find this stuff relaxing, and interesting, for me it's like playing with lego, creating things, it's fun, not work i'm sure it gets to a point where you're 10 years in, know a bucket load and you'd dont feel the same way...
+but i'm not there yet however, i really really want to be, and ideally in half the time that others get there,
+i want to climb the ladders, i want to be expereinced, i feel like i have a lot of catching up to do and i'm doing it

+Despite what others think **this** why i make rapid progress, not because I have a leg up on everyone else